North Vancouver Senior Home Care | July 18, 2023

 Comfort Keepers® can talk with seniors to ensure they understand the warning signs and symptoms of cataracts.
 Encourage a visit to a vision specialist if there is a concern.
 The earlier a diagnosis is made, the better the chances of treating conditions that affect the eyes as people age.

-Moreover, our seasoned in-home caregivers are carefully chosen based on their empathetic qualities.
 Our care centers around companionship for seniors.
 Empathetic care originates from the soul and allows us to meet our client’s requirements.
+The seasoned in-home caregivers employed by Comfort Keepers are carefully chosen based on their empathetic qualities.

-Contact the Comfort Keepers® North Vancouver and West Vancouver office to learn more about our unique service offering.
+Contact the Comfort Keepers® North Vancouver and West Vancouver office at (604) 998-8806 to learn more about our unique in-home care solutions for seniors.

 References